Anurag-Baundwal/clyde-ai-chatbot/README.md

 # AI Chatbot for Mobile Game

-This is a fully working, autonomous AI chatbot designed to engage with players in a mobile game chat.
+Clyde is a fully working, autonomous AI chatbot designed to engage with players in a mobile game chat.
 The chatbot periodically reads the chat messages, generates relevant responses using the Anthropic Claude AI model (Claude 3 Haiku), and sends the responses back to the game chat by simulating input using adb platform tools.

 ## Features